Sarkutz/dotfiles/README.rst

 Dependencies
 ============

-Different part of the dotfiles use the following dependencies.
+Different part of the dotfiles use the following dependencies (see links in the following table).
 It's recommended to install these dependencies before installing the dotfiles.

 .. list-table:: Dependencies
    :widths: auto